chubin/cheat.sh/README.md

 ## Special pages

-There are several special pages (their nameis are always starting with a colon), that are not cheat sheets and have special meaning.
+There are several special pages (their names are always starting with a colon), that are not cheat sheets and have special meaning.